Tsuk1ko/nhentai-helper/README.md

   Customize the text color of downloaded manga titles.
 - **Add metadata file**
   These metadata files are currently supported:
   - ComicInfo.xml (v2.1 from [anansi-project/comicinfo](https://github.com/anansi-project/comicinfo))
+    You need to specify the title language (english or japanese).
   - info.json (eze style, not guaranteed to work properly)

-  If you choose to add ComicInfo.xml, you need to specify the title language (english or japanese).
+- **Title blacklist**
+  Hide manga whose title contains specified strings or matches specified regular expressions.
+Note that this only checks the English title, which is the title shown on list pages.

 ### Advance Settings